PandasThumb/pandasthumb.github.io/_posts/2015/2015-03-29-fitness-surface.md

 <p>Let's also simplify things by choosing the starting genotype at
   random from among all possibilities.
-Our GUC Bug then makes _m_ steps, each time to the most fit of the 3001 sequences that consist of its own genotype, plus the genotypes of its 3000 current neighbors.
+Our GUC Bug then makes <em>m</em>
+steps, each time to the most fit of the 3001 sequences that consist of its own genotype, plus the genotypes of its 3000 current neighbors.